 - Pain and suffering, mental anguish, or other psychological harm.

 Punitive damages are possible, but they are rare.
 They might be awarded if, for example, you were injured because your doctor operated on you while he was intoxicated.

 Time Is of the Essence – Take Bold Action Today

 The Florida civil compensation system is adversarial to the core, and that means that in order to win, you must be aggressive.
 Although it is true that the Florida statute of limitations gives you plenty of time to file a lawsuit, your best shot at a full recovery happens when you act promptly and decisively.

-If you have been injured under circumstances that lead you to believe that someone else may be responsible, contact David Holland Law today.
+If you have been injured under circumstances that lead you to believe that someone else may be responsible, contact David Holland Law today to speak with experienced Englewood personal injury attorneys.
 Call (941)744-5450 or by fill out our online contact form to schedule a free consultation where we can listen to your story and answer your questions.
 We take clients from all over Englewood, including Grove City, Manasota Key, Manasota Beach/Woodmere, and elsewhere.